Arkansas Birth Injury Lawyers

 - Cerebral palsy: This motor disorder can result in abnormal gait, muscle tightness, spasming and abnormal muscle movements.
 This disorder is due to brain damage and is not progressive (meaning that it does not worsen over time).

 - Hypoxic-ischemic Encephalopathy (HIE): One of the most common birth injuries, HIE occurs when a baby’s brain is deprived of oxygen for too long, causing certain parts of the brain to be damaged.
 In some cases, babies are diagnosed immediately after birth, allowing them to get hypothermia therapy within 6 hours of birth to mitigate the risk of disability.
-In other cases, HIE goes undiagnosed until their child begins to grow, and they consult a second opinion as the child begins to miss developmental milestones.
+In other cases, HIE goes undiagnosed until the child begins to miss developmental milestones.

 - Traumatic Delivery: Difficult deliveries can result in birth trauma from the use of forceps or vacuum extractors, as well as from attempts to deliver a baby that is improperly positioned (face or breech presentation) or too large to fit through the mother’s pelvic opening (macrosomia and cephalopelvic disproportion/CPD).
 Medical practitioners should recognize signs that a birth may be traumatic and follow standards of care to avoid injury.